kendelljoseph/application-patterns/README.md

 ### Application
 *For a longer treatment of this topic, see [Applications Software](./concepts/applications-software.md)*

 My general qualification for distinguishing software *applications* from other kinds of software is that applications software is generally aimed at helping **humans** do **work**.
-Often humans are represented directly in the form of `User` objects, or the software enables humans to interactively manipulate data.
+Often humans are represented directly in the form of `User` entities, or the software enables humans to interactively manipulate data.
 In other cases, humans may not be directly represented or even interacting with the software, but the software is still aimed at accomplishing a practical goal for humans: moving money, dispatching vehicles.

 Like physical machines, applications are expected to **produce value** when they operate.
 Motors are incredibly useful, but pointless by themselves.
 They must be attached to some other thing -- even if just a simple drill bit -- to become a useful machine.
 Likewise building software applications generally involves selecting, assembling, and applying various mechanical software components (data stores, executing environments, shared caches, HTTP interfaces) to accomplish some practical goal.

 We can clarify by identifying a few things that are not applications for our purposes:

-- Systems software.
+- **Systems software**.
 An operating system kernel or device driver is mostly concerned with coordinating and controlling actions of hardware and other software.
-- Storage software.
+- **Storage software**.
 A database server or file system itself addresses the fundamental goal of serializing, structuring, and retrieving data.
-- Games.
+- **Games**.
 Some games do share many concerns with applications, but the goals of entertainment or art are very different than economic utility

 Obviously, "application" is not some Platonic form, perfect and mutually exclusive with all other kinds of software.
 The point is not to draw exact boundaries, but to aim in the right general direction.